I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/ns-d3dumddi-_dxvahdddi_vpdevcaps.md

 ## Members

 `DeviceCaps`

 [out] A bitwise OR of the following values from the DXVAHDDDI_DEVICE_CAPS enumeration to indicate device-specific capabilities.

+The driver determines that the XR_BIAS, FP16, and FP32 formats (wide gamut formats) are in linear space and so can retain the extended gamut color regardless of whether the preceding capability values are set.

 `FeatureCaps`

 [out] A bitwise OR of the following values from the DXVAHDDDI_FEATURE_CAPS enumeration to indicate feature-specific capabilities.

 `FilterCaps`

 [out] A bitwise OR of the following values from the DXVAHDDDI_FILTER_CAPS enumeration to indicate filter-specific capabilities.

 `InputFormatCaps`

 [out] A bitwise OR of the following values from the DXVAHDDDI_INPUT_FORMAT_CAPS enumeration to indicate input-format-specific capabilities.

+The driver can support the preceding capabilities rather than supporting rarely used video processing to the input frames.
+Because supporting these capabilities requires extra steps in the video processor pipeline, the driver might not support them.

+If the driver supports these capabilities, the driver might require a certain color space to perform the processing to the input stream.
+For example, ProcAmp and the luma keying are performed in YCbCr color space.
+The driver refers the color space of the stream state to perform the intermediate color conversion.

+For example, when the driver sets the <b>RGB_Range</b> and <b>YCbCr_Matrix</b> members of <a href="..\d3dumddi\ns-d3dumddi-_dxvahdddi_stream_state_input_color_space_data.md">DXVAHDDDI_STREAM_STATE_INPUT_COLOR_SPACE_DATA</a> to 0 and 1 respectively, the driver converts from full range RGB to BT.709 YCbCr before the driver applies ProcAmp, and then converts the input stream back to full range RGB.

 `InputFormatCount`

 [out] The number of supported input formats.
 The driver returns an array of <a href="..\d3dukmdt\ne-d3dukmdt-_d3dddiformat.md">D3DDDIFORMAT</a> enumeration types for the input formats that the decode device supports when the driver's <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_getcaps.md">GetCaps</a> function is called with the D3DDDICAPS_DXVAHD_GETVPINPUTFORMATS value set.

 `InputPool`

 [out] A <a href="..\d3dukmdt\ne-d3dukmdt-_d3dddi_pool.md">D3DDDI_POOL</a>-typed value that indicates the memory pool from which the input surfaces should be allocated.

 `MaxInputStreams`

 [out] The driver can enable the maximum number of input streams at a time.

 `MaxStreamStates`

 [out] The maximum number of stream states.

 `OutputFormatCount`

 [out] The number of supported output formats.
 The driver returns an array of <a href="..\d3dukmdt\ne-d3dukmdt-_d3dddiformat.md">D3DDDIFORMAT</a> enumeration types for the output formats that the decode device supports when the driver's <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_getcaps.md">GetCaps</a> function is called with the D3DDDICAPS_DXVAHD_GETVPOUTPUTFORMATS value set.

 `Reserved`

 [in] Reserved.
 Must be zero.

 `VideoProcessorCount`

 [out] The number of supported video processors.
 The driver returns an array of <a href="..\d3dumddi\ns-d3dumddi-_dxvahdddi_vpcaps.md">DXVAHDDDI_VPCAPS</a> structures for the capabilities for each video processor that the decode device supports when the driver's <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_getcaps.md">GetCaps</a> function is called with the D3DDDICAPS_DXVAHD_GETVPCAPS value set.

 ## Remarks
 The user-mode display driver returns a pointer to a populated DXVAHDDDI_VPDEVCAPS structure in the <b>pData</b> member of the <a href="..\d3dumddi\ns-d3dumddi-_d3dddiarg_getcaps.md">D3DDDIARG_GETCAPS</a> structure when its <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_getcaps.md">GetCaps</a> function is called with the D3DDDICAPS_DXVAHD_GETVPDEVCAPS value set in the <b>Type</b> member of D3DDDIARG_GETCAPS.

 ## Requirements
 | &nbsp; | &nbsp; |